pribasnig/Biofilm_NV_NF_NM/README.md

    * Performs PCA and PERMANOVA on rlog-transformed RNA-seq data.

 * PCA_plot_analysis_NM_RERUN.R
    * Performs PCA and PERMANOVA on rlog-transformed RNA-seq data.

+* BF_gene_finder_TOP50.R
+   * Selects top 50 upregulated genes per species, filters for highly expressed ones (Rank TPM ≤ 100), and extracts all members of their protein families from the respective species.

+* ALL_NV_for_BF_genes.csv
+   * NV RNA-seq data and TPM data with protein family information to find bona fide BF genes.

+* ALL_NF_for_BF_genes.csv
+   * NF RNA-seq data and TPM data with protein family information to find bona fide BF genes..

+* ALL_NM_for_BF_genes.csv
+   * NM RNA-seq data and TPM data with protein family information to find bona fide BF genes.